xianonnnnn/xianonnnnn/README.md

 ## ✨ About Me:

 ⚡️ Hey there!
 I'm a Computer Science student entering my 4th year at De La Salle University – Dasmariñas.
-I'm still in the process of discovering which areas of tech truly spark my interest—right now, I'm exploring a mix of UI/UX design, data science (with a bit of SQL), and whatever else catches my curiosity along the way.
+I'm still in the process of discovering which areas of tech truly spark my interest—right now, I'm exploring a mix of UI/UX design, data science, and whatever else catches my curiosity along the way.

 🌟 Most of the projects you'll find here are either school-related (like research work and class projects) or personal side quests—things I picked up from online courses and certifications.
 I might not be a coding wizard just yet, but I enjoy figuring things out and building projects that actually do something.